gonkricaw/analytics-hub-project/src/doc/.context-references/Task.md

 ### Phase 8: Deployment & Go-Live

+Goal: Prepare the application for production deployment and ensure a smooth go-live process.

 * [ ] **CI/CD Pipeline Setup:**
     * [ ] Configure CI/CD pipeline (Github Actions) for automated testing and deployment.
     * [ ] Set up environment variables in the deployment platform.